What is a Power of Attorney for Child?

 This document builder also allows parents to describe additional limitations to the agent's power.
 For example, a parent could say the agent is not allowed to consent to baptize their children or to travel outside the country with the children.

 There are a few limitations to Child POAs.
 First, it does not change custody of the children and cannot overpower the other parent's legal rights to the children.
-In addition, the appointed agent cannot allow the children to be married or adopted and cannot release them to be adopted.
+In addition, the appointed agent cannot allow the children to be married and cannot release them to be adopted.
 The document cannot allow placement of your children with someone the courts have already deemed as unfit.
 If the parents change their mind about their agent, the Power of Attorney for Child can be revoked at any time.

-Yes, this is an important document so notarization is required.
-Notary services are available in most areas and your bank or credit union may even offer free notary services.
+If both parents have custody and or are still married, both parents need to sign the document.
 If you have sole custody, or the other parent cannot be located, you may be the only one that needs to sign the document.
 However, you do need to attempt to notify the other parent in writing that the document exists.
-If both parents have custody and or are still married, both parents need to sign the document.
 A legal guardian may also make and sign this document, if both parents are not available.

 In most areas, the document is legally limited in duration.
 It can last as long as the document states, until it is revoked, or often six months or a year.
 Most states will allow longer if the sole parent is deployed.
 When a parent is deployed by the military, they have to take possession of their children within a certain amount of time after their deployment ends.
 If you need to have someone else care for your children longer, you can usually make another Temporary Delegation of Parental Authority to extend the time.
 If you are incarcerated, you can sign another POA using notary services that are often available through prisons services if requested.

 Our quality guarantee